vandit86/aesi-phd/Diary2022/week 32 (August 15 –  August 21).md

 #### 2. Development

 1. New kernel v5.19 with userspace pm  and new **mptcpd** version with new commands to create or remove subflows..
-2. Pyhton lybrary was found with multiple **MCDM** algorithms to calculate weights vector:  _from pyDecision.algorithm import ahp_method_
+2. new repository **intel/mptcpd**, RSSI-based algorithm passed to _master_ verersion of mptcpd..
-3. new repository **intel/mptcpd**, RSSI-based algorithm passed to _master_ verersion of mptcpd..
+3. analyse mptcpd arch, update class diagramm

 #### 3. Other tasks